The verdict: Inside the courtroom as Donald Trump learned he had been convicted

 “We'll fight to the end, and we'll win," he said.

-His sentencing his scheduled for July 11, likely in the same courtroom where history was made Thursday.
+His sentencing is scheduled for July 11, likely in the same courtroom where history was made Thursday.